PITTSFIELD -- Although the statewide driving ban was lifted on Saturday, officials are still asking motorists to "use common sense and be safe."

 State Rep. Tricia Farley-Bouvier had asked Patrick to lift the ban in Berkshire County earlier Saturday after the snowfall ended and highway crews worked around the clock to clear roads and make it safe for drivers.

-"It’s practically blue skies here and a lot of local businesses are anxious to
+"It’s practically blue skies here and a lot of local businesses are anxious to open," she told The Eagle.
+"Especially our ski areas, which haven’t had a lot of snow this season."

 Drivers were asked to stay off the roads Saturday and Sunday unless necessary, so that plow truck drivers, utility personnel and emergency crews can get to where they need to.